Medina Metro

-The Medina Metro or Madinah Metro is a planned three-line metro system for the city of Medina, Saudi Arabia.
+The Medina Metro (Note: Arabic: قطار المدينة (romanized: Qiṭār al-Madīnah)) is a proposed three-line metro system planned for the city of Medina, Saudi Arabia.

-Planning
+History

-On 4 November 2013 the Saudi cabinet announced that a metro would be built in Madinah within eight years.
-A committee for the project was to be chaired by the Governor of Medina, Prince Faisal bin Salman.
+On 4 November 2013, the Saudi Council of Ministers announced plans to build a metro in Medina within eight years.
+A committee to oversee the project was chaired by the then Governor of Medina Province, Faisal bin Salman.

-In March 2015 the Madinah Metro Development Authority (MMDA) awarded French companies Systra (consortium leader) and Egis Group a 12-month contract to carry out feasibility studies and produce preliminary design for the metro.
-The network is to be built in two phases for opening in the 2020s.
+In March 2015, the Medina Development Authority awarded a 12‑month contract to the French companies Systra (consortium leader) and Egis Group to conduct feasibility studies and produce a preliminary design for the network.

+As of the most recent public information, construction has not yet begun, and the project remains in the planning and design phase.